 A: CPSA never profits from the sale of art displayed in its exhibitions.
 The gallery hosting the CPSA International Exhibition usually charges a commission as stated in the prospectus.
 There is no commission involved for the sale of artwork in Explore This! because it is up to the artist to handle the arrangements.

 Q: Why does the CPSA International have size limits on artwork?

 A: One reason has to do with the amount of wall space available for hanging the accepted paintings.
 Another is that larger paintings are more difficult to handle and more expensive for artists to ship.
-Those who prefer to work large can enter our online shows, Explore This! and ArtSpectations, which have no size restrictions.
+Those who prefer to work large can enter our online show, Explore This!, which has no size restrictions.